About the Trust

 Michael was Clare’s Guardian and their representative on the Pooh Properties Trust (of which he became an Executive Chairman).

 Lesley and Michael were soon joined on the Board of Trustees by Roger Jefcoate who had a long and outstanding reputation in the field of care for people with disabilities, by Margaret Rogers who was Clare’ s principal carer and by other Trustees.

 Clare had inherited an interest in the Pooh Properties Trust which had been set up in 1972 by a group of beneficiaries to manage the copyright royalties from the children’s books by Clare’s grandfather, A.A.
 Milne.
 In 1991 it seemed likely that Clare would receive a very large sum from a sale of copyright royalties by that Trust.

 Lesley and Michael decided that if that should come to pass, as it did in1998, a home should be acquired and managed for Clare, and that the rest of the money should be placed in a charity to help people with a range of disabilities and complex needs.

 Once appointed the Trustees resolved in accordance with Lesley’s wishes to concentrate their grants within Devon (where Clare had always lived) and Cornwall, and the South West region has remained the focus of the charity.

-After many years serving as Trustees of The Clare Milne Trust, Michael Brown is now the Trust’s President and Roger Jefcoate is the Patron.
-Both Michael and Roger have had important roles in the development of the Trust, and still donate their time to guide and encourage the Trustees in their work for the charity.
+After many years serving as Trustees of The Clare Milne Trust, Michael Brown became the Trust’s President and Roger Jefcoate became the Patron.
+Both Michael and Roger had important roles in the development of the Trust.
+Roger still donates his time to guide and encourage the Trustees in their work for the charity.
 Margaret Rogers, Clare’s principal carer, continues her work as a Trustee and remains committed to Clare’s legacy.